OathPros/COMP3/source/controls/checkboxes.rst

 Other checkbox guidelines:

 * Clicking a checkbox should not affect the values of other controls.
 However, it may affect their sensitivity or visibility.
 * If toggling a checkbox affects the sensitivity of other controls, place the checkbox immediately above the controls that it affects.
-This helps to indicate that the controls are dependent on the state of the check box.
+This helps to indicate that the controls are dependent on the state of the checkbox.

 Mixed States
 ------------